pfsense/docs/source/usermanager/ldap-troubleshooting.rst

 the server certificate.

-If this must be worked around, it is possible to create a DNS host override in the DNS forwarder for *(common name of the cert)*.\ *(firewall's domain name)*.
+If this must be worked around, it is possible to create a DNS host override in the DNS forwarder for ``<common name of the cert>.<firewall domain name>``.
 That assumes that the CN is in a format that could actually be a hostname.

 Use the Correct Port
 ~~~~~~~~~~~~~~~~~~~~